-Williams & Vidal could hardly be calculated to dish up The Farmer’s Daughter, but this is Blanche-with-a-mean-streak, as ‘Violet Venable’ (hard to write it without chuckling)— played full-bore like a pickled magnolia by Katherine Hepburn—plots to have babbling niece Elizabeth Taylor lobotomized.
+Williams & Vidal could hardly be calculated to dish up The Farmer’s Daughter, but this is Blanche-with-a-mean-streak, as ‘Violet Venable’ (hard to write it without chuckling), played full-bore like a pickled magnolia by Katherine Hepburn, plots to have babbling niece Elizabeth Taylor lobotomized.
 Why?
 Because shrink Montgomery Clift (all hail casting acumen) is getting too close to the ‘truth’ about Taylor’s frayed nerves.
 Being?
-Being that she witnessed her cousin, Hepburn’s son ‘Sebastian’, as he was literally eaten alive by a mob of teen-aged—I believe the term is ‘rent boys’—hooligans, in an alley off a beach in Spain.
-The hungry kids were paying the vile poet back— and then some.
+Being that she witnessed her cousin, Hepburn’s son ‘Sebastian’, as he was literally eaten alive by a mob of teenaged—we believe the term is ‘rent boys’—hooligans, in an alley off a beach in Spain.
+The hungry kids were paying the vile poet back—and then some.

 So, not a musical.
 Taken straight, it’s both overheated and exhausting, apart from the star wattage of the three principals, and Jack Hildyard’s splendid black & white cinematography (shot in various spots about Catalonia, Spain).
 The camp value is estimable, and it did help break down the doors regarding taboo subject matter.
 Hepburn famously ended the shoot by spitting on the floor at director Joseph L. Mankiewicz’ feet (some sources say in his face, but I wonder) because of his handling of Clift (a walking nervous breakdown for a number of directors).
 Since Monty-pal Liz soon fell into Cleopatra for the same taskmaster, I question the apocryphal Kate foot-stomp & spittle story.

-I enjoy both of these actresses, and Clift—although this is far from his best, with all the oxygen being vaporized by the gals—, but I imagine with that trio, their director and the two writers that there were enough easily bruised, constantly flattered egos on this set to make Donald Trump feel insecure.
+I enjoy both of these actresses, and usually Clift—although this is far from his best, with all the oxygen being vaporized by the gals—but I imagine with that trio, their director and the two writers that there were enough easily bruised, constantly flattered egos on this set to make Donald Trump feel insecure.

 Controversy ushered in $7,000,000 (some sources double that) at the box office, the years seventh most successful film.
 With Albert Dekker, Mercedes McCambridge and Gary Raymond.
 For a movie dealing at least in part with homosexuality, Irony smiles that Suddenly‘s iconic image is suntanned Liz at her sexiest in a neckline-plunged swimsuit.